-FIGURE 37 shows a section of a VNF descriptor that specifies the scaling out criteria, as well as the monitoring parameter that is being watched by the NFVO to comply with such criteria.
-In summary, the scaling out operation is triggered when the metric_vim_vnf1_cpu_util is greater than (GT) scale-outthreshold (70%) during threshold-time (10) seconds.
+FIGURE 36 shows a section of a VNF descriptor that specifies the scaling out criteria, as well as the monitoring parameter that is being watched by the NFVO to comply with such criteria.
+In summary, the scaling out operation is triggered when the metric\vim\vnf1\cpu\util is greater than (GT) scale-outthreshold (70%) during threshold-time (10) seconds.
 Conversely, a scale in operation is performed on a replica VNF when the aforementioned metric is detected to be lower than (LT) scale-in-threshold (20%) for cooldown-time (20) seconds.

 '''

 scaling-group-descriptor:

-name: "scale_vdu_autoscale"
+"scale vdu autoscale"

 min-instance-count: 0

 max-instance-count: 2

 scaling-policy:

 name: "scale_cpu_util_above_threshold"

 scaling-type: "automatic"

 threshold-time: 10

-cooldown-time: 20 scaling-criteria:
+cooldown-time: 20

+scaling-criteria:

 name: "scale_cpu_util_above_threshold"

 scale-in-threshold: 20

 scale-in-relational-operation: "LT"

 scale-out-threshold: 70

 scale-out-relational-operation: "GT"

 vnf-monitoring-param-ref: "metric_vim_vnf1_cpu_util"

+77 d11 •

 vdu-id-ref: fast-scale-out-cpu vnfd-VM

+count: 1

 monitoring-param:

-itoring-param:

-id: "metric_vim_vnfl_memory"
+id: "metric_vim_vnf1_memory"

-name: "metric_vim_vnfl_memory"
+name: "metric vim vnf1 memory"

 aggregation-type: AVERAGE

-vdu-monitoring-param:

-vdu-ref: "fast-scale-out-cpu_vnfd-VM"

-vdu-monitoring-param-ref: "metric_vdul_memory"

-id: "metric_vim_vnfl_cpu_util"

-id: "metric_vim_vnfl_cpu_util"

-name: "metric_vim_vnfl_cpu_util"
+name: "metric_vim_vnf1_cpu_util"

 aggregation-type: AVERAGE

 vdu-monitoring-param:

 vdu-ref: "fast-scale-out-cpu_vnfd-VM"

-vdu-monitoring-param-ref: "metric_vdul_cpu_util"
+vdu-monitoring-param-ref: "metric_vdul_cpu_util" '''

-'''

-FIGURE 37 VNF descriptor for scaling out.
+FIGURE 36 VNF descriptor for scaling out.

-FIGURE 38 shows a sample OSM metrics dashboard containing panels measuring VNF's CPU and Memory usage (as defined in FIGURE 37).
+FIGURE 37 shows a sample OSM metrics dashboard containing panels measuring VNF's CPU and Memory usage (as defined in FIGURE 36).
 It can be seen in the figure how the semiotics scale out 1 fastscale-out-cpu vnfd-VM-1 CPU utilization metric is maxed out for a period of time, which according to the scaling out rules should trigger the creation of a replica VNF.
-VM-2 and VM-3 are then created automatically and their respective metrics also appear in the figure 11.
+VM-2 and VM-3 are then created automatically and their respective metrics also appear in the figure.